sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 Relaunch the app now.
 You now should be using the new config folder.
 To check if you're using the new config folder go back to the settings and see if the input field contains your new config folder.

-The cool thing is: The config folder that you now specified is cheked into the git repository.
+The cool thing is: The config folder that you now specified is checked into the git repository.
 This ensures that all configurations get backed up for this device.
 This also happens with any `.obsidian.*` folder for other devices.
 Just the default `.obsidian` folder will be ignored.

 ## Adding A New Device